 Extending over 11,000 square kilometres, it's the largest national park in the Canadian Rockies and part of UNESCO's Canadian Rocky Mountain Parks World Heritage Site.

-Find your connection to this special place by discovering one or all of our five spectacular regions, exploring our extensive trail network, visiting our famous red chair locations or participating in Parks Canada led programs and events.
+Find your connection to this special place by discovering one or all of our five spectacular regions, exploring our extensive trail network, or visiting our famous red chair locations.
 (Hint: the winter months are pretty spectacular!)

 Hours of operation